 - If the trigger was food then don’t make your child vomit as this will only worsen the situation.

 - If the attack was caused by a bee sting then remove the sting if possible (but with minimal manipulation).

 - Recovery position: If your child becomes unconscious then you need to establish if they are still breathing.
-If they are then place them in the recovery position, before calling 999.
+If they then place them in the recovery position, before calling 999.
 If they are not breathing, call 999 immediately for instructions on Basic Life Support.